Leaflet/Leaflet.draw/README.md

 ### Testing

-To test you can install the npm dependencies and then use:
+To test you can install the npm dependencies:

+   npm install

+and then use:

     jake test